Budapest Hungary Travel Guide

 Common Issues

 Pickpocketing occurs in crowded tourist areas and public transport.
-Overcharging by unregulated taxis is possible; use official taxis or apps like Bolt.
+Overcharging by unregulated taxis is possible; use official taxis or mobile apps like Bolt.
 Distraction thefts happen; someone draws your attention while an accomplice takes belongings.
 Nightlife districts: Be aware of your surroundings.
 Some bars might inflate drink prices.

 Call 112 for any general emergency, which gets you to police, ambulance, and burning services throughout the EU.